boltsparts/BOLTS_archive/website/docs/sources/0.3/freecad/usage.md

 [<img alt="Expanded treeview" src="{{ static(partsselector2.png) }}" style="width: 100%;"/>]({{ static(partsselector2.png) }})

-You can see that some parts (like DIN931, DIN933) are visible twice in this screenshot, once in the hexagon fastener collection, once in the list of DIN standards.
+You can see that some parts (like {{ standard(DIN931) }}, {{ standard(DIN933) }})
+are visible twice in this screenshot, once in the hexagon fastener collection, once in the list of {{ body(DIN) }} standards.

 ### Specify parameters and insert the part

-If you select a part, for example ISO4017, another hexagon fastener, below the information area additional elements appear that allow to give values for the parameters of the part that are not yet specify.
+If you select a part, for example {{ standard(ISO4017) }}, another hexagon fastener, below the information area additional elements appear that allow to give values for the parameters of the part that are not yet specify.

 To lookup the meaning of the parameters, one can consult the [BOLTS specification page of this part]({{ standard_url(ISO4017) }}).
 The navigation of the [specification pages]({{ url(parts.index) }}) is structured in the same way as the navigation in the parts selector.

-In the case of ISO4017, we need to give a length and a diameter.
+In the case of {{ standard(ISO4017) }}, we need to give a length and a diameter.
 The diameter can be chosen from the drop down list that lists all choices known to BOLTS, the length can be entered in the line edit.
 It only accepts positive numbers.

 Once the parameters are specified, the part can be inserted into the active document by clicking the `Add part` button.
 In the combo view on the right side